 (i) If the department, using caseload estimates, projects a deficit in funding for the program by July 15th for the following fiscal year, the director shall notify the governor and the appropriate committees of the legislature and request funding sufficient to continue payments to not less than payments provided for comparable services under the workers' compensation program.
-If sufficient funding is not provided to continue payments to not less than payments provided for comparable services under the workers' comparable services under the payments under the fee schedule for the following fiscal year based on caseload estimates and available funding, except payments may not be reduced to less than seventy percent of payments for comparable services under the workers' comparable services under the workers' comparable services under the workers' payments may not be reduced to less than seventy percent of payments for comparable services under the workers' payments may not be reduced to less than seventy percent of payments for comparable services under the workers' compensation program;
+If sufficient funding is not provided to continue payments to not less than payments provided for comparable services under the workers' compensation program.
+If sufficient funding is not provided for comparable services under the workers' compensation program, the director shall reduce the payments under the fee schedule for the following fiscal year based on caseload estimates and available funding, except payments may not be reduced to less than seventy percent of payments for comparable services under the workers' compensation program;